Shaybo: Musical style and influences

-Shaybo uses a combination of English and Yoruba, a Nigerian dialect, in her music.
+Shaybo uses a combination of English and Yoruba, a Nigerian language, in her music.
 She not only uses Yoruba as a way to add her own special twist to rap and Hip Hop culture, but she uses it as a way to connect with her Nigerian roots, Nigerian audience, and important Nigerian experiences that include how she was raised - a common way to be raised in Nigerian households.

 Shaybo has cited Lil' Kim, Foxy Brown, and Nicki Minaj as her greatest musical inspirations.
 "I saw that women could do it," Shaybo proudly states.

 Shaybo said that "[There are] a lot of angry women in the world.
 [There are] a lot of women that need empowerment.
 [There are] a lot of women that are from Nigeria that can relate to what I'm saying [in my music]" and that "[there are women] in the world that get power from what I'm saying."
 These values not only influence the messages in Shaybo's music, but they have kept her motivated to make music for as long as she has.
 Her life story is also a place of inspiration for her music.
 When she went away to university, it forced her to take time to reflect on her life and figure out why she is the way she is.
 "I was very hood-affiliated so I used to be very angry.
 I used to get in trouble a lot, so I just pull from experiences and the things I’ve been through.
 Whether that be my anger or my love situations, I just articulate myself through music."